 - You are required to wear eye protection while using your motorcycle.

-Additionally, if an insurance adjuster finds out that you were not wearing a helmet, they will use that fact to dispute liability and either decrease your settlement amount or refuse to settle at all.
+- If an insurance adjuster finds out that you failed to take actions that might have prevented a crash or mitigated damages, they will likely use such facts to dispute liability and either decrease your settlement amount or refuse to settle at all.

-Why Should I File A Motorcycle Accident Claim?
+Why Should You File A Motorcycle Accident Claim?

 Speak With An Experienced Attorney